jan-kasi/school-notes/notes/01 Intro.md

 ## The Enlightenment
 Voltaire is writing in the age of Enlightenment
-One of the philosophs (one of "the thinkers")
+One of the philosophes (one of "the thinkers")
   - Politically charged in some way

 ## Characters